Patron of the Festival

 President of the Festival

 Mark has had a varied career as an actor, writer and producer.
 He was a member of the comedy troupe The League of Gentlemen.
 He played acting roles in Wolf Hall, Game of Thrones, Mapp & Lucia and as British politician Peter Mandelson in Coalition.
-He is to star in the upcoming comedy Dad’s Army.
+He stars in the hit film comedy Dad’s Army.